 The Executive Director Dr Vladislav Sandler is entitled to pay at a rate of £1,500 per day for time spent in the UK on the Company's business.
 In addition, Dr Sandler has a separate contract with Hemogenyx Pharmaceuticals LLC effective 1 September 2017 appointing him as CEO and Chief Scientific Officer of that company for an initial three-year term with automatic continuation and setting out his duties in relation to his day-to-day to work in connection with Hemogenyx Pharmaceuticals' product candidates.
 Pursuant to this contract, Dr Sandler was entitled to receive \$275,000 in 2022 which rose to \$324,000 in March 2023 and four weeks' holiday a year.
 Dr Sandler is also subject to certain non-compete and non-interference covenants in the event of its termination (subject to certain limited exceptions).
-Dr Sandler also has a separate contract with Immugenyx LLC effective from 1 January 2019 appointing him as CEO and Chief Scientific Officer of that company for an initial three-year term with automatic continuation and setting out his duties in relation to his day-to-day work in connection with Hemogenyx 2019 appointing him as CEO and Chief Scientific Officer of that company for an initial three-year term with automatic continuation and setting out his duties in relation to his day-to-day work in connection with Immugenyx's development of its AHC.
+Dr Sandler also has a separate contract with Immugenyx LLC effective from 1 January 2019 appointing him as CEO and Chief Scientific Officer of that company for an initial three-year term with automatic continuation and setting out his duties in relation to his day-to-day work in connection with Immugenyx's development of its AHC.
 Pursuant to this contract, Dr Sandler receives \$64,889 (2022: \$64,889) and 10,000 ownership units in Immugenyx LLC per annum.
 This contract has the same noncompete and non-interference covenants in the event of its termination as his contract with Hemogenyx Pharmaceuticals LLC.